zvada/technology/docs/software/container-development-guide.md

 1. Create a Docker Hub repo in the OSG organization.
    Give the OSG Software Docker Hub account write access.
-1. Copy over `.travis.yml` and `travis/` from a previous docker build.
+1. Copy over `.travis.yml` and `travis/` from a previous docker build (e.g., <https://github.com/opensciencegrid/docker-frontier-squid>).
    Update the `docker_repos` in `build_docker.sh` to the name of the Docker Hub repo
 1. Add the OSG Software Docker Hub account credentials to the Travis CI repository as secure variables `DOCKER_USERNAME` and `DOCKER_PASSWORD`.
    Ensure that `Display value in build log` remains unset.
 Escape any special characters with `\`.